Alexander Street Streaming Videos

 Ethnographic Video Online, Vol. III: Indigenous Voices

-A comprehensive resource of documentaries, feature films, and short films made by and for indigenous people and communities.
+A comprehensive resource of documentaries, feature films, and short films made by and for indigenous people and communities from around the world.
 More than 650 titles are available for many cultures; some are in native languages.

 The Immortal Emperor

 “Amazing footage of the dig to excavate the 2000-year-old tomb of Qin Shihuang, China’s First Emperor.
 The famous terracotta army was only part of a spectacular find: the Imperial kitchen, the orchestral office, chariots and charioteers were all included to ease his journey to the afterlife.”
 Release Date: 1996

 Mind of a Rampage Killer

 “Can science help us understand why some people commit horrific acts of mass murder?”
 Release Date: 2013